fniksic/diffstream/README.md

 In order to run experiments on a standalone Flink cluster, we need to use the sinks and matchers that communicate via Java RMI.
-These are located in the package `edu.upenn.streamstesting.remote`.
-An example of using the remote matcher can be found in `edu.upenn.streamstesting.remote.RemoteTest`; the test itself still runs on the `MiniClusterWithClientResource`, but it uses Java RMI.
+These are located in the package `edu.upenn.diffstream.remote`.
+An example of using the remote matcher can be found in `edu.upenn.diffstream.remote.RemoteTest`; the test itself still runs on the `MiniClusterWithClientResource`, but it uses Java RMI.

 Before using the remote matcher, it is necessary to start the